LaurenceJJones/workshop-katacoda/crowdsec-breach-recovery/elk/step1.md

 You can copy the points above and use them as a guide for your report.
 ## Introduction to the breach

-Marys Farm has reached out to us after they have been contacted by a hacker that claims to have breached their network and stolen confidential data.
-They have provided the company with a sample of the data they have stolen to show it is legitimate.
-Marys Farm have informed us the sample data shown **MUST** have been taken from their wordpress eCommerce site.
-They have informed us that the hacker has threatened to release the data to the public if they do not pay a ransom of 1 Bitcoin.
+Mary's Farm reached out after being contacted by a hacker who claims to have breached their network and stolen confidential data.
+The attacker provided a sample to prove the breach.
+Mary's Farm informed us that the sample data **MUST** have come from their WordPress eCommerce site.
+The attacker has threatened to release the data publicly unless they are paid a 1 Bitcoin ransom.

-Marys Farm have informed us they will not pay the ransom and have asked us to investigate the breach.
-Our team have exported their web server, firewall and SSH.
+Mary's Farm will not pay the ransom and has asked us to investigate the breach.
+Our team has exported their web server, firewall, and SSH logs.

-We will be using a pre-configured ELK stack that has been setup for us.
+We will use a pre-configured ELK stack that has already been set up for us.

 ## Accessing the ELK stack

-The ELK stack has been setup for us and is available at the following [URL]({{TRAFFIC_HOST1_5601}})
+The ELK stack is available at [URL]({{TRAFFIC_HOST1_5601}}).

 The ELK stack has been configured with the following credentials:
 - user: elastic
 - password: crowdsec

-**The setup can take sometime so if you get 502 gateway errors, please wait a few minutes and try again.**
+**The setup can take some time.
+If you get 502 gateway errors, wait a few minutes and try again.**